-Founded in 1911 in Detroit, Chevrolet is now one of the world’s largest car brands, doing business in more than 140 countries and selling more than 4.5 million cars and trucks a year.
+Founded in 1911 in Detroit, Chevrolet is now one of the world’s largest car brands, doing business in more than 140 countries and selling more than 4.9 million cars and trucks a year.
 Chevrolet provides customers with fuel-efficient vehicles that feature spirited performance, expressive design, and high quality.
 More information on Chevrolet models can be found at www.chevrolet.com.

-This article is a repost, credit: General Motors.
+This article is a repost, credit: GM.